Lemon Garlic Pasta

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-This is an easy lemon garlic pasta that comes together quickly with a handful of everyday ingredients and it’s fresh, silky and delicious.
+This easy lemon garlic pasta comes together quickly with a handful of everyday ingredients.
+It’s fresh, silky, and delicious.

 And I wonder why I didn’t post this lemon garlic pasta recipe long before!

-With this simple recipe it’s a breeze to turn butter, garlic, parmesan, lemons and some pasta cooking water into a lemon garlic butter sauce that nicely coats your spaghetti.
+With this simple recipe, turning butter, garlic, parmesan, lemons, and starchy cooking water into a lemon garlic butter sauce that nicely coats your pasta is a breeze.

-Adding a touch of starchy pasta water to emulsify all the ingredients is a popular Italian technique that I use in many of my pasta recipes.
-It’s a no-brainer and it makes your pasta silky and juicy in just a few seconds.
+The starchy pasta water is used to emulsify all the ingredients.
+This popular Italian technique is a no-brainer that makes your pasta silky and juicy in just a few seconds.

 Let’s see how to make it now!